 If you’re under 18, we’ll want to get your parents or guardian’s permission.
 We’ve certainly had mature high schoolers in the program, but our classes are uncensored and focused around an adult experience.

 Maybe.
 It usually depends on theater availability.
 We absolutely love to try to do these kinds of events when they spring up.
-Just send us a message via our custom events page or email firstname.lastname@example.org to discuss the potential.
+Just send us a message or email firstname.lastname@example.org to discuss the potential.

 Do you do private shows or workshops NOT at The Improv Shop?